 The starting point of the structural testing Inspection should be the interior of the building.
 The interior walls and ceilings should be checked for signs of water staining.
 After inspecting the interior a thorough inspection of the exterior walls should be made along with the roof system.

-· Adequate, drainage and ponding problems of the membrane.
+Adequate, drainage and pending problems of the membrane.

-· Areas around rooftop equipment that may have been degraded by leaks or spills or punctured by dropped equipment parts.
+Areas around equipment that may have been degraded by leaks or spills or punctured by dropped equipment parts.

-2. Remove excess water from the roof.
+Remove excess water from the roof.
 Check roof drains and scupper boxes to be certain that they are functional.
-Excessive ponding on the roof may cause roof system damage, structural damage or even roof collapse.
+Excessive pending on the roof may cause roof system damage, structural damage or even roof collapse.

-3. Locate the source of the leak by locating the paint an the roof above the leak in the building’s interior.
+Locate the source of the leak by locating the point and the roof above the leak in the building’s interior.